Welcome to the Academic Advising Center!

 Academic advisors help prospective, new, current, and transfer students successfully meet their academic goals.
 Academic advising is a joint effort shared by advisors and students.
 In this partnership, advising is not something advisors do to or for students, but something advisors and students do together over a period of time.
 The advisor’s task is to guide students toward accepting responsibility for mature, academic decision-making in relationship to career and life goals.

 Advisors help UCC students understand UCC’s programs, policies, and procedures.
 Advisors provide tools and resources that students will need to be successful.
 Students are encouraged to maintain an ongoing relationship with their academic advisor and check in with them twice minimally each term.
+During these visits, advisors can run degree audits to ensure a student is on the correct path towards graduation.

 Whether you have questions about how to apply, application deadlines, grade requirements, transferring to another institution or how to drop a class, academic advisors are eager to help.